In today’s Polymaker PolyMAX PLA review, find out our experience with this material. See the quality of print we managed when we tested the filament.

-Polymaker is respected and used almost all over the world by large companies and home 3D printer users.
-Stable diameter, high quality raw materials, rich beautiful colors and, of course, unique patented technologies.
+Polymaker is respected and used all over the world by large companies and home 3D printer users.
+Filaments from the company stand out for their stable diameter, high quality raw materials, rich beautiful colors and unique patented technologies.

 Using Jam-free technology, it was possible to achieve a semi-crystalline PLA structure:

 This technology is used in all PLA plastics from Polymaker.
-It is worth noting that this property of the material extends precisely to the bar itself; after printing, the parts already have a softening point usual for PLA, since the structure of the material changes after melting.
+It is worth noting that this property of the material extends precisely to the bar itself.
+After printing, the parts already have a softening point usual for PLA, since the structure of the material changes after melting.